Skip to Content

 Now that we’ve covered those essential items, here are some more lists of things you may wish to take, broken down into useful categories.

-- Clothes- You’ll want enough clothes to cover the length of your trip and any weather conditions you may come across.
-As you are on your own, you will have more room to be extra than if you were traveling with others, but you’ll still want to keep it simple so you aren’t wasting time routing through bags and bags of clothes.
+• Clothes- You’ll want enough clothes to cover the length of your trip and any weather conditions you may come across.
+As you are on your own, you will have more room to be extra than if you were traveling with others, but you’ll still want to keep it simple so you aren’t wasting time rooting through bags and bags of clothes.

-- Towels- Pack a few towels of varying sizes for different jobs.
-Small towels for cleaning up messes, a larger towel for showers, and maybe even a travel towel for discrete public restroom sink baths.
+• Towels- Pack a few towels of varying sizes for different jobs.
+Small towels for cleaning up messes, a larger towel for showers, and maybe even a travel towel for discreet public restroom sink baths.

 Don’t worry, we also have a printable Essential Road Trip Packing List ready to go!